 1. Make your characters relatable

-Most explainers are character-based, that means the animation develops from the perspective of an individual.
+Most explainers are character-based, which means the animation develops from the perspective of an individual.
 It is from this subjective viewpoint that the classical video structure unfolds.

 But the question arises: what should the characters in your video be like?
 It is crucial that you base your characters on your buyer persona, that way, your audience will identify with them; an essential effect if you want to attract the right people and keep them watching your video until the end.
 After all, 85% of people say they’d like to see more videos from brands in the future.

 For this reason, actionable buyer personas reveal profound insights into your buyers’ decisions that include specific attitudes, concerns, and criteria that should drive prospects to choose your product or service.

 For instance, pay attention to the characters in this video.
 They have a life of their own!

 As with your characters, your script should be planned to appeal to your audience.
 We recommend you stick to the classical video script, a simple yet effective way of communicating your value proposition while keeping your video content relevant to your prospects.

 The classical marketing video script unfolds in three acts:

 1. “What”: First, the script should explain the problem that your target audience (the main character) has that can be solved by your product or service.
 In this way, your prospects will feel identified right away and will want to keep on watching.
 A good first act will be the reason why your target audience will watch for your video, so make the “what” super clear right away.